voberoi/voice-search-with-whisper-duckdb-and-metaphone/README.md

 # Voice search with OpenAI Whisper, DuckDB, and Metaphone

-This repository is a companion to [Helping sommeliers inventory wines faster with Whisper, DuckDB, and Metaphone](https://vikramoberoi.com/helping-sommeliers-inventory-wine-faster-with-whisper-duckdb-and-metaphone/).
+This repository is a companion to [Using Metaphone to handle bad transcriptions in voice search for sommeliers ](https://vikramoberoi.com/posts/using-metaphone-to-handle-bad-transcriptions-in-voice-search-for-sommeliers/).
 Read the blog post for an explanation of how this code works.

 This a Streamlit app.
 You can check it out on [Streamlit Cloud](https://voice-search-with-whisper-duckdb-and-metaphone.streamlit.app/).